waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Heading East to enter Route 9 and find the Power Plant.
 - **Route 10 North Navigation:**
   - **Goal:** Reach Power Plant (South).
-  - **Status:** Surfing South on Route 10 North (currently at Row 16).
+  - **Status:** Surfing on Route 10 North at (12, 13).
+Blocked by ledge to the South.
   - **Plan:**
+    1. Surf West to find a landing spot or continuation of the river.
-    1. Continue Surfing South to the Power Plant.
+    2. Reach Power Plant.
 - Detour: Investigating an unmarked house at (28, 17) before heading East to Route 9.
 - Note: Access to (28, 17) requires looping around the block via (24, 18).
 - Police Station Investigation: The Pokefan F mentioned they were held up by robbers.
 Possible connection to the Power Plant commotion?
 Need to speak to the Chief (Fishing Guru sprite) for details.